 Timing is another area where it’s easy to go wrong.
 You might have the best story, but if you send it out when the media is swamped with other news, it might get overlooked.

 Not following up is a missed opportunity.
-Sure, you might be worried about seeming like a nuisance.
-That’s a very understandable concern.
-At the same time, people often appreciate a gentle nudge.
+Sure, you might be worried about seeming like a nuisance – that’s a very understandable concern – but at the same time, people often appreciate a gentle nudge.

 Plus, it shows you’re engaged and believe in your story.